ehlesp/smallab-k8s-pve-guide/G011 - Host hardening 05 ~ Proxmox VE services.md

     $ sudo ss -atlnup
     ~~~

-    This will print you an output like this:
+    This command will print you an output like this:

     ~~~sh
     Netid            State             Recv-Q            Send-Q                       Local Address:Port                       Peer Address:Port           Process